a2ankitrai/2KX7/DS/stack_n_queue.md

 Most ArrayDeque operations run in amortized constant time.
 Exceptions include remove, removeFirstOccurrence, removeLastOccurrence, contains, iterator.remove(), and the bulk operations, all of which run in linear time.

-The iterators returned by this class's iterator method are fail-fast: If the deque is modified at any time after the iterator is created, in any way except through the iterator's own remove method, the iterator will generally throw a ConcurrentModificationException.
+The iterators returned by this class's iterator method are **fail-fast**: If the deque is modified at any time after the iterator is created, in any way except through the iterator's own remove method, the iterator will generally throw a `ConcurrentModificationException`.
 Thus, in the face of concurrent modification, the iterator fails quickly and cleanly, rather than risking arbitrary, non-deterministic behavior at an undetermined time in the future.

 ### Difference between ArrayDeque and LinkedList implementation